Pareto Optimal Model Selection in Linear Bandits: INTRODUCTION

 \subsection{Other Related Work}

-\textbf{Bandit with large/infinite action space.} Adaptivity issues natrually raises in bandit problems with large or infinite action space.
+\paragraph{Bandit with Large/Continuous Action Space.} Adaptivity issues naturally arises in bandit problems with large or infinite action space.
 In continuum-armed bandit problems \citep{agrawal1995continuum}, actions are embedded into a bounded subset $\X \subseteq \R^d$ with a smooth function $f$ governing the mean payoff for each arm.
-Achievable theoretical guarantees are usually influenced by some smoothness parameters, and an important question is to design algorithms adapting to these \emph{unknown} parameters, as discussed in \citet{bubeck2011lipschitz}.
-When the goal is pure exploration or simple regret minimization, \citet{grill2015black, bartlett2018simple, shang2019general} achieve near-optimal guarantees with unknown regularities because their objectives trade-off exploitation in favor of exploration.
-In the case of cumulative regret minimization, however, \citet{locatelli2018adaptivity} shows that no strategy can be optimal simultaneously over all smoothness classes. \citet{hadiji2019polynomial} borrows the concept of Pareto optimality from economics and design algorithms that are Pareto optimal.
-When the action space is large but with possibly multiple best arms, \citet{zhu2020regret} prove impossible results on adaptivity with the usual minimax guarantees and provide an algorithm that is Pareto optimal.
-Techniques used in this paper are mainly inspired by \citet{zhu2020regret, hadiji2019polynomial, locatelli2018adaptivity}.
+Achievable theoretical guarantees are usually influenced by some smoothness parameters, and an important question is to design algorithms that adapt to these \emph{unknown} parameters, as discussed in \cite{bubeck2011lipschitz}. \cite{locatelli2018adaptivity} show that, however, no strategy can be optimal simultaneously over all smoothness classes. \cite{hadiji2019polynomial} establishes the Pareto frontier for continuum-armed bandits with H\"older reward functions.
+Adaptivity is also studied in the discrete case with a large action space \citep{wang2008algorithms, lattimore2015pareto, chaudhuri2018quantile, russo2018satisficing, zhu2020regret}. \citet{lattimore2015pareto} studies the Pareto frontier in standard $K$-armed bandits. \citet{zhu2020regret} develop Pareto optimal algorithms for the case with multiple best arms.